cub-tor/cub-tor/README.md

 - <ins>Gestión de Departamentos</ins> : A simple desktop application to display CRUD operations related to the management of company departments.
-I used NetBeans, Java and a MySQL database.
+I used NetBeans, Java and a MySQL database (this app is not deployed).

   Source code:  (https://github.com/cub-tor/department-management)